-For more than 150 years, Makawao Cemetery has been an iconic part of Upcountry Maui and is located on three acres of beautiful grounds near Makawao Town … Some historic Maui figures chose to make their resting place in this peaceful and pastoral setting.
+For more than 150 years, Makawao Cemetery has been an iconic part of Upcountry Maui and is located on over seven acres of beautiful grounds near Makawao Town … Some historic Maui figures chose to make their resting place in this peaceful and pastoral setting.
 Your family can, too.

 The Makawao Cemetery is a nonprofit, nondenominational memorial park.
 Our gates open to welcome folks of every race, religion and nationality.
 Our rates are highly competitive, our flexibility unbeatable: